 Steps to restore MySQL or MariaDB database from backup:

-$ mysql --user=root -e "CREATE DATABASE appdb_restore CHARACTER SET utf8mb4;"
+$ mariadb --user=root -e "CREATE DATABASE appdb_restore CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;"

-Reuse the source character set and collation when the application depends on a specific default collation.
+Use the source database's character set and collation when the application depends on those defaults.

-- Import an uncompressed .sql dump into the target database.
+3. Import the uncompressed .sql dump into the empty target database.

 The import starts writing immediately.
 Use the correct host, port, or socket, and point the command at an empty or intentionally disposable database.

-If the account does not use socket auth, an option file, or a MySQL login path, add --password so the client prompts securely instead of embedding the secret on the command line.
+If the account does not use socket authentication, an option file, or a MySQL login path, add --password so the client prompts instead of placing the secret in the command.

-- Stream a compressed dump directly into an existing empty database.
+4. Stream a compressed dump into an existing empty database when the backup is stored as .gz.

-Streaming avoids writing a second full-size .sql file to disk before the import starts.
+Streaming avoids writing a second full-size .sql file before the import starts.
+Create appdb_restore_gz first, using the same pattern as the empty target database step.

 Current MySQL releases reject DROP DATABASE mysql during reload.
 If an all-databases dump was created with --add-drop-database and includes the mysql system schema, recreate the dump without that option or remove the offending statement before import.